Benjamin-Aw-93/IT5007_Tutorial_5/README.md

     - Initialise first 3 entries in database: mongo custtracker scripts/init.mongo.js
 4) Start API
     - cd to API folder
-    - Run screen npm install
+    - Run npm install
     - npm start to load at localhost:5000
 5) Start UI
+    - Open an new terminal
     - cd to UI folder
     - Run npm install
     - npm start to load at localhost:3000